mcellteam/cellblender_tutorials/ficks_laws.rst

 dC/dt can be done in three ways which will explore now.

-**Note:** Once you have verified your simulation it may be useful to turn visualization output of to speed up your simulations.
+**Note:** Once you have verified your simulation it may be useful to turn visualization output off to speed up your simulations.

 .. _fick_exercise1: